karstenspang/mockjdbc/README.md

 }
 ```
 So, how to test this?
 You could of course arrange the database to have too
-many connecions, and then try to connect, but good luck automating that!
+many connections, and then try to connect, but good luck automating that!

 A Junit 5 test case where the connection fails once and then
 succeeds, could be: